Achievable logoAchievable logo

 2. On an auditory signal, they travel as far as possible in 12 minutes.

-3. Distance covered is recorded and used to estimate VO2 max.
+3. Record distance covered and use it to estimate VO2 max.

 Yo-Yo intermittent recovery test